 Peter hopes to make the lives of fellow students as smooth as possible as they pass through this exciting and demanding phase of their careers.
 He is interested in promoting balance and the need to address life issues properly, despite the rigorous schedule of medical school.

-Vi is currently a second year medical student at Georgetown and resides in Northern Virginia.
+Vi is currently a fourth year medical student at Georgetown and resides in Northern Virginia.
 Prior to coming to Georgetown, she was an Echols Scholar at the University of Virginia and holds a B.A. in Biology.
 In her free time, she likes to paint, travel overseas, and spend time with her family.

-Jess Hawken is a second year medical student from Northern Virginia who currently resides in Washington, DC.
+Jess Hawken is a fourth year medical student from Northern Virginia who currently resides in Washington, DC.
 Prior to starting medical school at Georgetown, Jess attended Vanderbilt University and completed a degree in Medicine, Health and Society.
 She hopes to be a fair, representative advocate for her fellow medical students.
 In time outside the library, she enjoys reading, exercising, and spending time with her family and friends.